i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 (wrapped in a GarlicMessage) in the clove.

 There is substantial inefficiency in a unidirectional protocol.
-Any reply must also use an expensive 'new session' message.
+Any reply must also use an expensive 'New Session' message.
 This causes higher bandwidth, CPU, and memory usage.

 There are also security weaknesses in a unidirectional protocol.